jjsyucsd/cse15l-lab-reports/LabReport4.md

 B. For this step, I typed `git<space>clone<space>git@github.com:jjsyucsd/lab7.git` followed by `<enter>` in the command line to clone my fork of the repository from my Github account (using the `SSH` URL).

-C. The step clones my fork of the Lab 7 repository to my remote ieng6 machine.
+C. This step clones my fork of the Lab 7 repository to my remote ieng6 machine.

 ## Step 6: Run the tests, demonstrating that they fail